-SUMMERTIME is here and so are the PEACHES!!
+Summertime is here and so are the PEACHES!!
 There’s nothing like fresh peaches, and a local favorite is ECKERT’S FAMILY FARM.
-From peaches in the summer to pumpkins in the fall, Eckerts provides us with the best of every harvest.
-I am totally a pie/cobbler person (as opposed to a cake person), so when fruit is in season,…
+From peaches in the summer to pumpkins in the fall, Eckert’s provides us with the best of every harvest.
+I am totally a pie/cobbler person (as opposed to a cake person), so when fruit is in…

 Most anxious to start, yet guarding my time because one of the most godly men I know is fighting for his life.

-My sweet father-in-law has been in the hospital since last week and has had one complication upon another plaguing his 84-year-old body.
+My sweet father-in-law has been in the hospital since last week and has had one complication on top of another plaguing his 84-year-old body.
 A former bi-vocational pastor, he has served the Lord faithfully, raised four godly sons, and been a rock for this family.
 I personally have been blessed to have such an example of pure, undefiled faith.

-I tear up as I write, remembering that profound moment.
-I was again reminded that this is the heritage I want to leave those around me.
+I tear up as I write, remembering that profound moment, and I am determined anew that this is the heritage I want to leave those around me:

-A heritage that speaks and lives out God’s faithful love.
+I want my heritage to be one that speaks of and lives out God’s faithful love.